ClegDrop/Boss-Bar-Offset/README.md

 # Boss Bar Adjustments
-Minor plugin used to set the boss HP bar to the top of the screen when locked to the top-middle position.
+Minor plugin which allows you to move the boss HP bar vertically when set to the top-middle position.